 Despite delivering a wider array of products, Postmates has many of the same pros and cons as DoorDash.
 You’ll have a flexible schedule, collect tips, and generally work as much or as little as you like.

 However, you’ll also incur costs related to vehicle depreciation and maintenance and be required to make sure you maintain an excellent user rating on your account to ensure further deliveries.
+Check out our make money driving article to learn more about these gibs.

 If you’re hoping to make a little bit more money than what DoorDash and Postmates will pay, you can always try to get a job with Amazon Flex.
 Amazon Flex hires delivery drivers who own sizable sedans, trucks, vans, and SUVs to transport Amazon packages to consumers in major markets.